Hempstead (village), New York: Rise

 As the years passed, the population of Hempstead increased, as did its importance and prestige.
 Between 1703 and 1705, the newly formed St. George's Church received a silver communion service from England's Queen Anne.

 During the American Revolution, Hempstead was a center of British sympathizers.
 The British attempted to occupy Hempstead after the Battle of Long Island, and used St. George's as a headquarters as well as a place to worship.
 Judge Thomas Jones faulted a lax peace treaty for forcing the evacuation of the loyalists.

 In the 19th century, Hempstead became increasingly important as a trading center for Long Island.
-In 1853 it became the first self-governing incorporated village.
+In 1853, it became the first self-governing incorporated village in the Town of Hempstead.
 Many prominent families such as the Vanderbilts and the Belmonts built homes here, making Hempstead a center of Long Island society.
 Hempstead merchants established routes out to outlying farms and served as a distribution point for many firms.
 Wagons would leave Hempstead loaded with tobacco, candy, and cigarettes and return in a week to restock.
 Bakeries covered routes from Baldwin to Far Rockaway daily.
 Butchers ran routes to Seaford, Elmont, Valley Stream, Wantagh, East Meadow, Creedmoor, East Rockaway and Christian Hook.
 Drugs, medicines, perfumes, extracts, aprons, children's coats and dresses and men's clothes were peddled about the country by Hempstead merchants.
 People came from all sections of Queens to purchase stoves, and there were few places outside Hempstead where stoves could be purchased.
-Hempstead was the shopping center for Nassau County and the eastern portion of Queens, those settlements east of Jamaica before 1900 when Nassau County was established, following the creation of the City of Greater New York in 1898.
+Hempstead was the shopping center for Nassau County and the eastern portion of Queens – those settlements within that county east of Jamaica before 1899, when they separated to form Nassau County, following the creation of the City of Greater New York in 1898.

 Hempstead has historically been the center of commercial activity for the eastern counties of Long Island.
 In Nassau County, all major county roads emanate from this village.
 During the 18th and 19th centuries, all stagecoaches en route to eastern Long Island from Brooklyn passed through Hempstead.
 Today, seventeen bus routes and three interstate buses leave from the village every day.
 In addition, the Hempstead Branch of the Long Island Rail Road has its terminal here.
 At one time, there were three railroad companies with terminals within the village.